Take a bite out of the world of Danish pastries

-There is a cake for every occasion and every point of the compass in Denmark.
+There is a sweet treat, and Danish pastry, for every occasion and every point of the compass in Denmark.
 Do you know your snegle from your spandauer?
 Your småkager from your kransekager?
 Not sure what we’re talking about?
 Don't worry, we've prepared the most delicious guide to take you through it all, right here.

-Are you interested pastries, cakes (including regional cakes) or biscuits?
-Do you want to know where to find some of the best bakeries in Denmark?
-Or simply when to indulge in which cake with our Danish cake calendar (yes, we take cake quite seriously)?
+Are you interested in pastries, cakes (including regional cakes) or biscuits?
+Do you want to know where to find the best bakeries in Denmark?
+Or just when you should eat each of our fabulous cakes (check out our very important Danish cake calendar)?

 Let’s get started with those pastries.
 There’s more than one type of ‘Danish’ in Denmark – and to make things even more confusing, we call them wienerbrød or Viennese bread, as the inspiration for them came from a trip a Danish baker took to Vienna back in the 19th century.
-That’s right: Danish pastries aren’t even Danish.
+That’s right, Danish pastries aren’t even Danish.
+Who knew?
+(We did).

 Typical Danish pastries include a snegl, a cinnamon roll-style pastry, a spandauer, a pastry with a dab of custard cream in the middle (you probably know this as a ‘Danish pastry’), and a tebirkes, a pastry with remonce in the middle and poppy seeds all over the top.
 There are also seasonal pastries and a special pastry just for a Wednesday, the Onsdagsnegl, baked by the oldest bakery in Copenhagen, Skt Peders Bageri.

-Pour yourself a cup of coffee – the correct accompaniment to a Danish cake – and get settled in.
+Pour yourself a cup of coffee – the correct accompaniment to a Danish cake, sorry tea drinkers – and get settled in.
 Danish patisseries create the most mouth-watering cakes and these are just the tip of the iceberg.
 Start with a flødeboller, best described as soft meringue on a light wafer base all covered in chocolate.
 It’s like a Tunnocks Teacake, for any Brits reading, but a thousand times more refined.

 Cakes are a serious business in the regions of Denmark.
 From the north of Jutland to the border region with Germany, the cakes you are served reflect where you are in the country.

-South Zealand – the area south of Copenhagen – has a series of different local cakes too, from ‘goose breast’, a type of cream cake topped with marzipan that has a round shape like, you’ve guessed it, a goose breast, to ‘palm cakes’, a flat roll flavoured with rosewater and topped with almonds and sugar, just baked for Easter.
+South Zealand – the area south of Copenhagen – has a series of different local cakes too, from ‘goose breast’, a type of cream cake topped with marzipan that has a round shape like, you’ve guessed it, a goose breast, to ‘palm cakes’, a flat roll flavoured with rosewater and topped with almonds and sugar, only baked at Easter.

 Danish biscuits are not as high up on the menu as cakes and pastries.
 The tin of butter biscuits that you might take home as a souvenir, and then inexplicably store your sewing kit in, are not eaten on a daily basis in Denmark.
 Instead, you are more likely to come across småkager, small crunchy brown sugar biscuits, hindbærsnitte, a buttery biscuit with raspberry filling and icing, and pebernodder, a small round cinnamon and cardamon cookie served around Christmas.

-Not quite a biscuit and not quite a cake, there’s also the romkugle, a delicious bite of rum-flavoured cake made from leftover cake in the bakery.
+Not quite a biscuit and not quite a cake, there’s also the romkugle, a delicious bite of rum-flavoured ball made from leftover cake in the bakery.

 Pick a special occasion, and there’s a cake for it!